-- Concussion management should be guided by a healthcare professional (e.g. Doctor, Physiotherapist or Occupational Therapist) experienced in ongoing concussion management.
+- Concussion management should be guided by a healthcare practitioner experienced in ongoing concussion management.
 This includes the timing of progressions and clearance to return to sport. - A conservative approach to return to sport is recommended for adoption across sports in New Zealand.
 Return to sport-related activity should be progressed more slowly with children, adolescents and females.
 This approach is aligned with international literature that now recognises more time is needed to recover from concussion than earlier statements had indicated.
-A safe return to sport following a concussion typically occurs within one month of injury in children, adolescents and female adults. - All athletes diagnosed with concussion should go through a graduated return to education/ work and sport programme (Appendix 1), guided by a healthcare professional experienced in the management of concussion (e.g. Doctor, Physiotherapist or Occupational Therapist) and implemented by those involved with the team/sport (e.g. coaches, physical trainer, teacher, parent/ caregiver etc.).
-Athletes should have fully returned to school or work and social activities before returning to contact-based training or sport-specific competition. - Members of the player's and athlete's whānau and wider community (parents/ caregivers, coaches, team-mates, sporting organisations) all have a role in facilitating the comprehensive return to sport process by providing support. - It is suggested that any (player) who has sustained multiple concussions (defined as ≥3 in one season or >5 during their sporting career) has a review from a clinician with expertise in managing sport-related concussion (for example a Sport and Exercise Medicine Physician, Neurologist, or Neuropsychologist) before returning to sport. - Clearance by a qualified medical professional(from a general practice or primary care team) is strongly recommended before returning to contact-based and sport-specific training (i.e Stage 5), or full competition (Stage 6). - The following requirements must be met for an individual to return to sport-specific training (i.e stage 5).
-The individual: - a. has returned to and is tolerating full time work or learning. - b. is symptom free and has completed up to and including Stage 4. - c. is a minimum of 14 days post-injury (Day o = Day of injury). - The following factors should be satisfied for a return to competitive sport/play (Stage 6): - a.
-The individual remains symptom free at Stage 5 of the graduated return to education/work and sport protocol. - b.
-The individual is at a minimum of 21 days post-injury. - c.
-The individual has received medical clearance from a qualified medical professional (from a general practice or primary care team).
+A safe return to sport following a concussion typically occurs within one month of injury in children, adolescents and female adults. - All athletes diagnosed with concussion should go through a graduated return to education/ work and sport programme (Appendix 1), guided by a healthcare practitioner experienced in the management of concussion and implemented by those involved with the team/sport (e.g. coaches, physical trainer, teacher, parent/ caregiver etc.).
+Athletes should have fully returned to school or work and social activities before returning to contact-based training or sport-specific competition. - Members of the player's and athlete's whānau and wider community (parents/ caregivers, coaches, team-mates, sporting organisations) all have a role in facilitating the comprehensive return to sport process by providing support. - It is suggested that any (player) who has sustained multiple concussions (defined as ≥3 in one season or >5 during their sporting career) has a review from a clinician with expertise in managing sport-related concussion (for example a Sport and Exercise Medicine Physician, Neurologist, or Neuropsychologist) before returning to sport.

+- Clearance by a health practitioner is strongly recommended before returning to contact-based and sport-specific training (i.e Stage 5), or full competition (Stage 6). - The following requirements must be met for an individual to return to sport-specific training (i.e stage 5).
+The individual: - a) has returned to and is tolerating full time work or learning. - b) is symptom free and has completed up to and including Stage 4. - c) is a minimum of 14 days post-injury (Day 0 = Day of injury). - The following factors should be satisfied for a return to competitive sport/play (Stage 6): - a) The individual remains symptom free at Stage 5 of the graduated return to education/work and sport protocol. - b) The individual is at a minimum of 21 days post-injury. - c) Whilst not mandated, it is still advisable for the individual to have received clearance from a health practitioner experienced in concussion management.